We Were There

 Listening to the Body

 For a while I wondered whether that reaction meant something was wrong with me.
-Like all of my spiritual worked was an illusion.
+Like all of my spiritual work was an illusion.

 I had to feel it.